openvstorage/ovs-documentation/Administration/usingthegui/vpools.md

     together.
 -   Write Speed: The current write speed for all vDisks on the vPool together.
--   vMachines: The amount of vDisks on the vMachines.
 -   vDisks: The amount of vDisks on the vPool.

 The Backend details for a vPool are